xaerochill/timecrystal/documentation/ROADMAP.md

   - [Other Changes](#other-changes)
 - [Fixed Design Flaws](#fixed-design-flaws)

-## What is Violet?
+## What is Time Crystal?

 In terms of gameplay, it floats somewhere between RBY and HGSS and takes select elements of each generation without breaking compatibility with vanilla GSC.
-Canon-wise, it will take place after the [Gold, Silver & Crystal chapter](https://bulbapedia.bulbagarden.net/wiki/Gold,_Silver_%26_Crystal_chapter_(Adventures)).
+Canon-wise, it will take place after the [Gold, Silver & Crystal chapter](https://bulbapedia.bulbagarden.net/wiki/Gold,_Silver_%26_Crystal_chapter_(Adventures)) ince story elements are changed.

+In terms of graphics, the colours have been desaturated and the overworld is significantly more diverse

 All Pokémon not present in vanilla Crystal are available:
 * Bulbasaur: Cerulean City Gift, Viridian Forest